Import a license

 Those familiar with the mongo shell will feel right at home with IntelliShell, which boasts an extra perk: rich, smart autocompletion which was even made more robust with Version 2018.4.

 If you’re a SQL veteran new to MongoDB, you can be just as productive with your SQL querying skills.

-Through SQL Query, you can write SQL statements to query MongoDB.
+Through SQL Query, you can write SQL statements and joins to query MongoDB.